freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-block-and-inline/learn-block-and-inline-question-d.md

 ---
-id: 6542214150bc5c6ed8abf749
+id: 6570447ee7b02272663824e2
 title: Learn Block and Inline Question D
 challengeType: 15
 dashedName: learn-block-and-inline-question-d
 ---
 # --description--

-Now it's time to test your knowledge of block and inline elements.
-Answer the question below.
+Now that you have a basic understanding on how adding width and height to `inline` elements works, what happens when you add a top margin to an `inline` element?

 # --question--

 ## --text--

-What type of element is the `<button>` element?
+How does `margin-top` affect inline elements?

 ## --answers--

-The `<button>` element is an inline element.
+`margin-top` has no impact on the layout of inline elements

 ---

-The `<button>` element is a block element.
+`margin-top` increases the height of inline elements.

 ---

-The `<button>` element is an inline-block element.
+`margin-top` adds space above the inline element.

+---

+`margin-top` only affects the horizontal spacing of inline elements.

 ## --video-solution--